 In 2017, the National Association of Counties Research Foundation (NACoRF) partnered with NCIT, a project funded through PCI, which brings together national partners, early childhood leaders, philanthropy, policymakers and practitioners from inside and outside state and local government to create and strengthen promising policies and programs, so that more states and communities can support the healthy development of the youngest children.
 Joined by partners at the National League of Cities, the Center for the Study of Social Policy, the National Institute for Children’s Health Quality and Strive Together, NACo provides tailored and intensive technical assistance to eight counties, selected through a competitive application process, to expand and strengthen their early childhood systems for children from prenatal to age three.

 Over the past year, these selected communities have convened stakeholder groups, assessed their early childhood systems, set ambitious goals connected to a framework of shared outcomes, created detailed action plans and are currently in the process of implementing their diverse local strategies.
 The All Community Convening gave NCIT communities the opportunity to showcase their PN-3 efforts and share best practices.

 Councilmember Derek Young of Pierce County, Wash., who spoke on a panel about innovating and promising financing strategies and solutions shared that “the convening was a great opportunity to trade ideas and learn from experts in early childhood development.
 I walked away with several ideas that I know will benefit families in Pierce County.
 I’m glad NACoRF is leading on this issue.”

 Many resources were shared to help counties develop and enhance their early childhood agendas.
-To access those resources, or for more information on how your county can join this movement to help all young children reach their full potential, visit www.naco.org/ncit or www.thencit.org.
+To access those resources, or for more information on how your county can join this movement to help all young children reach their full potential, contact Tracy Steffek at firstname.lastname@example.org and visit www.thencit.org.